 |The dust cover attaches to female Dzuz latches which are mounted on the the chassis sides at the back.
 (Photo by Jason Ingraham VE1PYE)|

 |S/N 103 has its serial number stamped in ink above the audio jacks but no nameplate.
 (E-bay photo)|

 There may be an easy explanation for the rubber stamped serial number.
-This many be an early, "bid sample" or a prototype for the production line.
+This may be an early, "bid sample" or a prototype for the production line.
 Until a firm order was received, it would not make financial sense to provide the tooling to produce a metal nameplate.
 That would come after a firm order was received.
 Perhaps Marconi simply did not have all the parts at hand as production started.

 The following CSR5 technical information is available for download.
 The CSR5A schematic was redrawn by Denis Chouinard VE2DSH.
 David Noon provided the CSR5 erratum.
 In 1959 the RCN developed a test agenda for the CSR5 which has also been included.

-CSR-5A Receiver Schematic (Redrawn)
+CSR-5A Receiver Schematic (Redrawn by Denis Chouinard)

 Based on the few snippets of information which have been located so far, a tentative time line for the CSR-5 is beginning to emerge.

 * We know that production of CSR-5 receivers in a stand-alone cabinet (Type 110930-Z) did not begin until late 1943, possibly early 1944.
 Further, we know that the switch from CSR-5 production to the CSR-5A model probably occurred in July or August 1944.
 A photo from this time frame confirms that the CSR-5 was being installed aboard new ships and the SMR-3 was no longer standard receiving equipment.